World News Today: 2017 changes

 Since the inauguration of Donald Trump as US president, World News Today has not been broadcast on Monday to Thursdays.
-Additionally, beginning at the end of April, World News Today was off air for a number of weeks, a change which was originally meant to be permanent but was later reversed, meaning that World News Today continues to be broadcast at 7 pm UK time on Fridays and at 9 pm UK time Friday-Sunday.
+Additionally, beginning at the end of April, World News Today was off air for a number of weeks, a change that was originally meant to be permanent but was later reversed, meaning that World News Today continues to be broadcast at 19:00 UK time on Fridays and at 21:00 UK time Friday–Sunday.